Reviews You Can Rely On

 Comfort

-The most critical factor when deciding on a hiking boot is comfort.
 Gone are the days of painfully breaking in heavy leather boots.
-With many more synthetic materials being utilized today, hikers can choose from a wider range of boots with much better comfort in the uppers and more cushioned midsoles.
-With an ever-growing number of hikers questing on many of our nation's popular thru-hikes, a comfy pair of boots is the first step in preparing for such an endeavor.
-The Salomon X Ultra Mid 4 is comfortable for a midweight boot and feels great from day one, requiring no break-in period, as is the Merrell Moab 3 Mid.
-We love the fit and feel of the leather upper on the Hoka models like the Kaha 2 and the Anacapa 2 Mid, though they took a few hikes to break them in so that the leather was adequately pliable.
+Whether you're setting out on a lengthy thru-hike or making your way down a local trail, a comfy pair of boots is the first step.
+The Salomon X Ultra Mid 5 is comfortable for a midweight boot and feels great from day one, requiring no break-in period, as is the Merrell Moab 3 Mid.
+We love the fit and feel of the leather upper on the Hoka models like the Kaha 3 and the Anacapa 2 Mid, though they took a few hikes to break them in so that the leather was adequately pliable.
 The lightest models, such as the Lone Peak All WTHR Mid 2, are unbelievably comfortable on firm trails and paved paths.
 However, the weight savings derived from a thinner sole means that foot comfort is compromised while on uneven and rocky terrain.

 We noted three primary attributes when considering comfort: